frederic-perez/AmE-dictionary/data/dictionary.md

 __double-cross__ _n_
 __double-decker__ :two::hammer: _Double-decker bus._
 __double-edged__ _adj_ _Double-edged sword._
-__double-take__ :four::hammer: _I’m sure you’ve done a double-take on an argument that was actually an output rather than an input._ _Output arguments often cause us to do a double-take._
+__double-take__ _n_ :five::hammer: _I’m sure you’ve done a double-take on an argument that was actually an output rather than an input._ _Output arguments often cause us to do a double-take._
 __doublet__ _n_ :camera:
 __doubly__
 __doubt__ :mute:[dou~~b~~t]